muwenbo/genetic-diagnosis-expert/README.md

-# Auto Report LLM
+# Genetics Diagnosis Expert

-A multi page streamlit application that uses LLM models to solve medical genetic diagnosis problems.
-The goal is to have an agent can classify germline variant and achieve a reasoneable accuracy.
+A multi-page Streamlit application that uses LLM models to assist with medical genetic diagnosis.
+The goal is to develop an agent that can classify germline variants with reasonable accuracy.

 ## Features

-### 🌐 Paper Reader
+### Paper Reader
+Supports extraction and analysis of full-text articles from PMC (PubMed Central) according to ACMG requirements.
+Conclusions of **de_novo_occurrence**, **functional_studies**, **prevalence_and_observation**, **cosegregation**, **phenotype_specificity**, **trans_cis_occurrence**, **alternative_molecular_basis** are provided

+### Gene Description Expert
-- Query genes using OMIM MIM numbers and generate formatied
+Query genes using OMIM MIM numbers and generate formatted description in Chinese.

+### Variant Classification Expert
+Variant classification expert allows users to input genomic variant information (genome version and position) and provides ACMG classification analysis .
+Integration with a local annotation API to fetch variant annotation data.
+Support for multiple LLM models (claude, chatgpt, kimi, doubao) and different prompt templates (Ben, Kavin etc.) for ACMG classification.

-###
+### PVS1 Expert

-- Select from multiple LLM models for description generation
-- View generated descriptions, phenotype tables, and molecular genetics data
-- Interactive and user-friendly interface
+PVS1 experts is a special prompts that specifically designed to provides ACMG PVS1 analysis for a variant.

 ## Installation